Filing a Claim for the Loss of a Loved One

 Wrongful death is a legal term used when a death is caused by a negligent, careless, or reckless behavior.
 A wrongful death claim can be filed against an individual or a business.
 While compensation is available for medical and burial expenses, damages from a wrongful death claim go well beyond workers’ compensation benefits.
 A family may recover damages for the loss of financial support and benefits provided by the deceased.
 The family may also receive compensation for the loss of companionship and emotional distress.
 And, in some cases, a family can receive punitive damages – a monetary award designed to punish the responsible party for negligent behavior.

-If you have lost a loved one to a workplace accident, we urge you to contact Ostroff Law.
+If you have lost a loved one to a workplace accident, we urge you to contact Ostroff Godshall Injury and Accident Lawyers.
 Our attorneys will investigate the death at no cost to you.
 We’ll let you know exactly what happened and who is at fault.
 We’ll help your family get accountability and compensation for your loss.

-The construction accident attorneys at Ostroff Injury Law have represented Pennsylvania and New Jersey families for more than 25 years.
+The construction accident attorneys at Ostroff Godshall Injury and Accident Lawyers have represented Pennsylvania and New Jersey families for more than 25 years.
 We understand how devastating it is to lose someone you love.
 We can’t erase the past, but we want to do everything we can to help your family get the accountability and financial support needed for a better future.
-To learn more, contact Ostroff Injury Law.
+To learn more, contact Ostroff Godshall Injury and Accident Lawyers.